 - Is your reception held in one room or one space?
 If you are dining and dancing in the same ballroom or courtyard, a silent disco could be the answer to your prayers.
 For the non-dancers of your reception, a silent disco allows for uninterrupted conversation where you can hear what your tablemates are saying.

 - Would you like to surprise your guests with something unique and different from traditional music?
 Maybe your DJ plays your classic tunes that the whole group loves in the early hours of your reception.
 Those party favorites that everyone can dance to and have a good time with.
 But after the cake cutting, when some of your guests are ready to say goodbye, you kick up your party a notch with some unexpected silent disco.
 SURPRISE!!
 The novelty of surprise never gets old and can be a fun way to celebrate with your family and friends.

 - Are you concerned about sounds after curfew?
 Most venues have noise restrictions, and music would fall under this category.
 Silent disco allows your group to continue the fun after venues enforce noise restrictions.

 Whatever your musical agenda, this we know: your wedding day is the start of the music you two will make together, separate from everyone else’s.
 It will be a different sound and tune from the music as individuals.
 With time, love, and commitment, your two songs become one.
 And, ultimately, there is no better music than your own love song.

-While you may not be hiring us any time soon for our musical abilities (and we do sound better after you’ve had a glass or two of wine), we make “music” of our own.
+While you may not be hiring us any time soon for our musical abilities, we make “music” of our own.
 Using photography, our art captures those moments of bliss and the music you two make together.
-Our art is the stolen kisses when guests are occupied or the tears that fall down your face because your love and joy have spilled out and cannot be contained.
+Our art is the stolen kisses when guests are occupied or the tears that fall down your face because your joy has spilled out.
 We love being able to help you create moments that are uniquely you on your special day.
 If that is something we can help you with, give us a call.
 We’d love to connect.